 - If you want to instantly curl your stubborn lashes, use a blow-dryer on your curler (ensure it’s not too hot) before you curl them – this way, they will stay curled for longer.

-- If you’ve got excess product, say eyeshadow, use a blotting paper to remove the excess eyeshadow without disturbing the eyeliner.
+- If you use excess product, like an eyeshadow, use blotting paper to remove it without disturbing the eyeliner.

 Those were some really simple eye makeup tips and hacks for every beginner out there who has been overwhelmed by the world of makeup.
 These tips cover all the basics and hopefully, you will keep some of these pointers in mind the next time you’re doing your makeup.